birdnet-team/ecopi-rtf/README.md

-# BirdNET ecoPi Real Time Frontend (ecoPi-RTF)
+# ecoPi Real-Time Frontend (ecoPi-RTF)

-This is a web application for visualizing data recorded by the **ecoPi**.
+This is a web application based on Dash for visualizing data recorded with **ecoPi** real-time audio recorders.
+The application allows users to explore the data collected by ecoPi and learn more about the species present in the monitored areas.

 ecoPi is a recording device used in various projects to perform acoustic monitoring and study the biodiversity of birds and other wildlife.
 The device collects audio data in real-time, which is then processed using machine learning models to identify species.
 The ecoPi Real Time Frontend (ecoPi-RTF) web application allows users to explore the data collected by ecoPi and learn more about the species present in the monitored areas.

 To learn more about the recording units, visit the [OekoFor website](https://www.oekofor.de/de/portfolio/erfassungstechnik/).

+We currently support these monitoring projects:

+- SWAMP: Sapsucker Woods Acoustic Monitoring Project - [birdnet.cornell.edu/swamp](https://birdnet.cornell.edu/swamp/)
+- AMiC: Acoustic Monitoring in Chemnitz - [birdnet.cornell.edu/amic](https://birdnet.cornell.edu/amic/)
+- BirdLife Neeracherried Acoustic Monitoring Project - [birdnet.cornell.edu/neeri](https://birdnet.cornell.edu/neeri/)

+Interested?
+Want to host your own project?
+Please don't hesitate to contact us at [ccb-birdnet@cornell.edu](mailto:ccb-birdnet@cornell.edu).

+**ecoPi-RTF** is a collaboration between the [K. Lisa Yang Center for Conservation Bioacoustics](https://www.birds.cornell.edu/ccb/) at the [Cornell Lab of Ornithology](https://www.birds.cornell.edu), [Chemnitz University of Technology](https://www.tu-chemnitz.de/index.html.en), and [OekoFor GbR](https://www.oekofor.de/).

 ## Setup for development